ReDead: Appearances

 The ReDead originally appeared in The Legend of Zelda: Ocarina of Time as an enemy.
 They can be encountered by the protagonist Link in a grave; when Link turns into an adult, they are found to have overrun the Hyrule Castle Town, forcing the residents to flee.
 They also appear in The Legend of Zelda: Majora's Mask, in which the player can cause them to dance and not attack by wearing certain masks.
 They later appeared in The Legend of Zelda: The Wind Waker.
-In The Legend of Zelda: Twilight Princess, a variant called ReDead Knights are added, which work similarly to ReDeads except they wield a sword to attack.
+In The Legend of Zelda: Twilight Princess, the monsters which are technically Gibdos, are sometimes dubbed Redead Knights, and behave in a similar manner.
+Unlike the Redeads from previous entries, the Gibdos in this game will swing their swords instead of jumping onto Link's back.
 In response to a trailer for The Legend of Zelda: Tears of the Kingdom, an enemy was seen that was believed to be a ReDead.
-On release, it was discovered that this enemy was actually a Gibdo.
-In The Legend of Zelda: Echoes of Wisdom. the ReDeads appear as enemies, though protagonist Princess Zelda can also summon ReDeads to fight as her ally, who are able to scream to paralyze her nearby enemies.
+On release, it was discovered that this enemy was actually a different enemy called a Gibdo.
+In The Legend of Zelda: Echoes of Wisdom. the ReDeads appear as enemies, though protagonist Princess Zelda, who has the ability to create copies of enemies, can also summon ReDeads to fight as her ally, who are able to scream to paralyze her nearby enemies.

 The ReDead appear outside of The Legend of Zelda series in Super Smash Bros.
 Melee.
 It can appear as an obstacle for players, and also has a collectible trophy included.